tensorflow/models/research/delf/README.md

     input predictions and solution files.
 -   `dataset_file_io.py` is a module for dataset-related file IO.
 -   `metrics.py` is a module for GLD metric computation.
+-   `rn101_af_gldv2clean_config.pbtxt` gives the DelfConfig used in the ResNet101-ArcFace (trained on GLDv2-train-clean) baseline used in the paper.

 The subdirectory `delf/python/training` contains sample scripts/modules for performing DELF training: